SamZorSec/Open-Home-Automation/openhome/README.md

 - Control the system with Apple Home application and Siri

 [![OpenHome with Home Assistant and MQTT](images/Youtube.png)](https://www.youtube.com/watch?v=Vh-vzFPCF2U "OpenHome with Home Assistant and MQTT")

+*If you like the content of this repo, please add a star!
+Thank you!*